trusttoken/stablecoins-bug-bounty/README.md

 ### Security Researcher Eligibility

-Security researchers must undergo a KYC check (full legal name, photograph, and government-issued photo ID) before bounty award.
+Security researchers must undergo a KYC check (full legal name, photograph, and passport) before bounty award.
 If paying out to a blockchain address, we may also require a digital signature to confirm that email and blockchain addresses are controlled by the same person.

 We welcome vulnerability disclosures from our employees, auditors, and affiliates.
 However, they are not eligible for bounty award under this program.